Create Online Course

 • Homework assignments for your students

-• A descriptive tagline of your course
+• A descriptive tagline for your course

 • A description of your course, including the transformation you promise